-Each new Irish residential loan has an initial term of no longer than 35 years.
-Generally, a maximum initial term of 25 years applies in respect of BTLs.
-Since November 2015, BTLs are subject to a maximum initial term of 30 years.
+Each new Irish PDH loan has an initial term of no longer than 35 years.
+BTLs are subject to a maximum initial term of 30 years; prior to November 2015 the maximum initial term for BTLs was 25 years.

 Borrowers